amlannag6/amlannag6/README.md

 - 👯 I’m looking to collaborate on Github.
 - 💬 Ask me about my developed project.
 - 📫 How to reach me: Email: amlannag6@gmail.com or reach me at Linkedln:  https://www.linkedin.com/in/amlannag6/ .
-- ⚡ Fun fact: Trying to lose weight and started learning golf.
+- ⚡ Fun fact: Trying to lose weight !!
 - 📫 Portfolio: https://amlannag6.github.io/amlannag/ or http://bit.ly/amlannag